jnbastoky/Recipes/Grilled Chicken Thighs.md

 5. Oil grill grates
 6. Place thighs directly over burners
 7. Flip after 10 minutes.
 The edges should be starting to turn reddish-brown.
 8. Cook another 8-12 minutes depending on size to internal temperature of 160F.
-Thighs should be have reddish brown color.
+Thighs should be have reddish-brown color.

 ## Notes